headswe/F2-PA/README.md

 * *f/folk_assignGear_acre* - Modified to fit PA commsig (343s for Squad Level, 148s for SL, 117 for CAS/Armour/LAV).

 * *f/folk_assignGear_us,
-f/folk_assignGear_usmc* - Both US and USMC using same ORBAT currently, MAT/MORT/HMG and most units alterered to use ACE weapons and rucks, Medics equipped with ACE Wounds items in rucks.
+f/folk_assignGear_usmc* - Both US and USMC using same gear currently, MAT/MORT/HMG and most units alterered to use ACE weapons and rucks, Medics equipped with ACE Wounds items in rucks.

 * *f/folk_assignGear_gue,
-f/folk_assignGear_ins* - Both GUE and INS using same ORBAT, MAT/HMG changed to ACE OPFOR weapons, mortars left as ACE_M252 (explained in "Future plans" list), Medics equipped with ACE Wounds items in rucks.
+f/folk_assignGear_ins* - Both GUE and INS using same gear, MAT/HMG changed to ACE OPFOR weapons, mortars left as ACE_M252 (explained in "Future plans" list), Medics equipped with ACE Wounds items in rucks.

 * *f/folk_assignGear_* - All modified gear scripts have IFAKs and ACE Wounds compatibility.